hyperledger/caliper/docs/v0.6.0/Rate_Controllers.md

 The linear rate controller can be specified by setting the rate controller `type` to the `linear-rate` string.

 Controller options include:
-- `startingTps`: the rate at which transactions are cumulatively sent to the SUT by all workers at the start of the round
+- `startTps`: the rate at which transactions are cumulatively sent to the SUT by all workers at the start of the round
 - `finishingTps`: the rate at which transactions are cumulatively sent to the SUT by all workers at the end of the round

 The following example specifies a rate controller that gradually changes the transaction load from 25 TPS to 75 TPS during the benchmark round.